Congratulations on your engagement!

 Some lucky couples will have their heart set on a particular venue, one they maybe have visited together previously, or holds a special sentiment to them, so in one way their decision has been made easier!
 On the other hand, there will be many couples that are just on the beginning of their exploration for finding their perfect venue.
-They will be wise to consider things such as budget, how many guests can we invite?
-What kind of food can Iwe offer our guests?
-Is there anywhere for them to stay?
-The list goes on… But I wonder how many of them will consider how the venue can affect their photographs and videos?
+They will be wise to consider things such as: budget; how many guests can we invite; what kind of food can we offer our guests; Is there anywhere for them to stay; The list goes on… But I wonder how many of them will consider how the venue can affect their photographs and videos?

 As wedding photographers, we have to be ready to capture moments during the day in any given situation.
 So that means working in all environments – tight spots, dark corners, rainy weather, bright areas, crowded rooms.
 Often some of the best photographs come from these unexpected places.
 But if you have your heart set on a certain style of photography, or you have a few must-have shots in mind it will pay to be mindful of these following tips so you’re not disappointed.

-Here we share our top 3 tips to consider when choosing your venue:
+Here we share our top 3 tips to consider when choosing your wedding venue:

 It’s important to see your venue set up for a wedding, as a room drastically changes by the time the tables and chairs are out and the dance floor is up, the flowers are arranged and the decorations are in place.
 Is there still room to photograph the ceremony in the way you’d like?

 We can pray all we like for a dry and sunny day, but all the planning in the world can’t change Mother Nature’s plan!
-If it’s pouring with rain is there room inside the venue for beautiful shots of you both?
+If it is pouring with rain is there room inside the venue for beautiful shots of you both?
 If family photographs are important to you is there a big enough or suitable inside space to carry them out?
-No one is saying photographs in the rain can't be fun, but you and your guests don’t want to spend 2 hours stood outside in the cold and wet do you?
+No one is saying photographs in the rain can't be fun, but you and your guests don’t want to spend 2 hours stood outside in the cold and wet.

 If you spot a spectacular room or part of the venue check you can access it on your wedding day, and it’s not off limits.